Second group of Hamas-held hostages released after hours-long delay; Gaza cease-fire holds

 Egyptian and Israeli officials had said that about 200 aid trucks will enter Gaza daily during the ceasefire.

-However, a U.S. source familiar with the cease-fire deal told CBS News Saturday that Hamas believed the number aid trucks which came into Gaza on Friday and Saturday were below the agreed upon amount, which contributed to Saturday's delay in releasing hostages.
+However, a U.S. source familiar with the cease-fire deal told CBS News Saturday that Hamas believed the number of aid trucks which came into Gaza on Friday and Saturday were below the agreed upon amount, which contributed to Saturday's standoff.
 The final deal agreed to by both sides had been 200 trucks daily, which was lower than an earlier draft agreement that called for 300 trucks a day, the source said.

 The source added that Hamas was also frustrated over the sequence in which Palestinian prisoners were being released.
 Those who had been longest held were supposed to be released first, according to the terms.